 Are there any treatments for eye floaters?

-In most cases, treatment for floaters isn’t necessary as they don’t affect your vision and eventually settle down at the bottom of your eyeball out of harm’s way.
+In most cases, treatment for floaters isn’t necessary as they don’t affect your vision and eventually settle at the bottom of your eyeball out of harm’s way.
 If you’re particularly bothered by them, however, there are two types of surgical procedures that can sometimes help:

-- Vitrectomy – during this operation, the vitreous is removed from your eye and replaced with either saline (a sterile salt water solution) or silicone oil to help keep your retina in place while it heals
+- Vitrectomy – During this operation, the vitreous is removed from your eye and replaced with either saline (a sterile salt water solution) or silicone oil to help keep your retina in place while it heals.

-- Laser surgery – during this operation, very fine laser beams are used to break up clumps of cells so that they disperse into smaller pieces that are less likely to be noticed
+- Laser surgery – During this operation, very fine laser beams are used to break up clumps of cells so that they disperse into smaller pieces that are less likely to be noticed.

 Conclusion